 Both international and domestic tourism, which are the primary foreign exchange sources, have been severely eroded by the crisis.

 The redeployment of migrant labor has also substantially influenced migration and return inflows.
 Migration expenses will also grow in view of the increased health needs and other measures and the major international challenges faced by airlines.
-Moreover, numerous prominent nations in West Asia struggle for exchange rates.
+If truth be told, it is troublesome to get the best option to transfer money abroad at the height of the pandemic.
+However, some agencies are vetted to get the best exchange rates to send money from Australia to India or any part of the world.
+But, numerous prominent nations in West Asia struggle for exchange rates.
 Below is a list of countries whose economic crisis may have a drastic effect on the global economy.

 UAE Towards The Exchange Rate Issue